12.3 Foster and Adoptive Home Applicant Assessment

 Introduction

 Recruitment and certification (R&C) staff, regional management, and the Division of Protection and Permanency (DPP) work to ensure that there are a sufficient number and appropriate types of foster and adoptive homes available to meet the unique needs of Kentucky’s children receiving out-of-home care (OOHC) services.
-The Cabinet for Health and Family Services (Cabinet/CHFS) provides for the diligent recruitment of potential non-familial foster and adoptive families that reflect the ethnic and racial diversity of children for whom foster and adoptive homes are needed.
+The Cabinet for Health and Family Services (Cabinet/CHFS) certifies relative and fictive kin and non-familial foster homes.
+The Cabinet has a two-tiered approval process, one specific for relative and fictive kin and another approval process for non-familial foster families.
+The Cabinet provides for the diligent recruitment of potential non-familial foster and adoptive families that reflect the ethnic and racial diversity of children for whom foster and adoptive homes are needed.
 Homes recruited and certified must be willing to accept children with a variety of complex needs in OOHC.

-Successful fostering and adopting requires knowledge and skills beyond that of parenting one’s biological children.
-The foster and adoptive home parent’s role includes intentional, active involvement in advocating for, planning, and providing services to meet the individual needs of children in OOHC and includes involvement with the child’s birth parents.
+Successful fostering and adopting requires knowledge and skills beyond parenting one’s biological children.
+The foster and adoptive home parent’s role includes intentional, active involvement in advocating for, planning, and providing services to meet children's individual needs in OOHC.
+It includes involvement with the child’s birth parents.
 Foster and adoptive home parents are considered full, participating members of the family’s team and work in partnership with the birth family, as well as agency staff and community partners.

 Practice Guidance